Tikkun olam: Sourced in Aleinu

+Sourced in Jewish Social Thought

-Perhaps the first Jewish thinker to use the phrase "tikkun olam" in the modern sense of "fixing the world" by building a just society was Rabbi Abraham Isaac Kook (1865–1935).
-According to Jewish scholar Lawrence Fine, the first use of the phrase tikkun olam in modern Jewish history in the United States was by Brandeis-Bardin Camp Institute founder Shlomo Bardin in the 1950s.
-Bardin interpreted the Aleinu prayer, specifically the expression le-taken olam be-malchut shaddai (typically translated as when the world shall be perfected under the reign of the almighty), as a responsibility for Jewish people to work towards a better world.
-However, while Bardin was a significant popularizer of the term, one also finds it being used in similar manner in the late 1930s and early 1940s by Alexander Dushkin and Mordecai Kaplan.
-As left-leaning progressive Jewish organizations started entering the mainstream in the 1970s and 1980s, the phrase tikkun olam began to gain more traction.
-The phrase has since been adopted by a variety of Jewish organizations, to mean anything from direct service to general philanthropy.
-It was presented to a wide international audience—itself an indication of how widely tikkun olam had now permeated American Jewish life—when Mordecai Waxman used the phrase in a speech during Pope John Paul II's visit to the United States in September 1987.
+Perhaps the most important Jewish thinker to use the phrase "tikkun olam" in the modern sense of "fixing the world" by building a just society was Rabbi Abraham Isaac Kook (1865–1935).
+Though he is sometimes seen as the first influencer and source for such ideas, in fact there are precedents going back to the 10th century.

+According to Jewish scholar Lawrence Fine, the use of the phrase tikkun olam in modern Jewish history in the United States that most influenced its adoption as a framework for Jewish politics (and especially though not exclusively, into progressive or liberal politics) was by Brandeis-Bardin Camp Institute founder Shlomo Bardin in the 1950s.
+Bardin interpreted the Aleinu prayer, specifically the expression le-taken olam be-malchut shaddai (typically translated as "when the world shall be perfected under the reign of the almighty"), as a responsibility for Jewish people to work towards a better world.
+However, while Bardin was a significant popularizer of the term, it was used in similar manner in the late 1930s and early 1940s by Alexander Dushkin and Mordecai Kaplan.

+As progressive Jewish organizations started entering the mainstream in the 1970s and 1980s, the term tikkun olam began to gain more traction.
+The term has since been adopted by a variety of Jewish organizations, to mean anything from direct service to general philanthropy.
+Progressive activist and rabbi Michael Lerner used it for the name of Tikkun magazine, which he started in 1986.
+It was presented to an international audience — itself an indication of how widely tikkun olam had permeated American Jewish life — when Rabbi Mordecai Waxman used the phrase in a speech addressing Pope John Paul II during his visit to the United States in September 1987.

 Performance of mitzvot

-Classical Jewish texts teach that performing of ritual mitzvot (good deeds, commandments, connections, or religious obligations) is a means of tikkun olam, helping to perfect the world, and that the performance of more mitzvot will hasten the coming of the Messiah and the Messianic Age.
-This belief dates back at least to the early Talmudic period.
-According to Yochanan, quoting Shimon bar Yochai, the Jewish people will be redeemed when every Jew observes Shabbat twice in all its details.
+Many Jewish texts teach that performing of ritual mitzvot (good deeds, commandments, connections, or religious obligations) is a means of tikkun olam, helping to perfect the world, and that the performance of more mitzvot will hasten the coming of the Messiah and the Messianic Age.
+This belief is often understood to date back at least to the early Talmudic period.
+For example, according to Rabbi Yochanan, quoting Shimon bar Yochai, the Jewish people will be redeemed when every Jew observes Shabbat twice in all its details.
 Some explain that this will occur because Shabbat rest (which is considered a foretaste of the Messianic Age) energizes Jews to work harder to bring the Messianic Age nearer during the six working days of the week.
 It is expected that in the messianic era there will be no injustice or exploitation, a state comparable with tikkun olam.
+But applying this idea to all the mitzvot, ritual and ethical, is actually a much later idea that crystallizes within Kabbalah.